 - Trips are unpredictable, and users can experience paranoia, panic, and anxiety.

-- Sensitivity to the seeds varies from person to person, and only a small amount can induce a very severe reaction.
+- Sensitivity to the seeds varies from person to person, and just a small amount can induce a very severe reaction.

 - The seeds can produce intense dizziness and confusion which can be upsetting.

-If you are planning on taking morning glory:
+If you are planning on taking morning glory seeds:

 - Take them in an environment where you feel safe to reduce the risk of a frightening trip.

-- Avoid them if you are going through a period of emotional or psychological upheaval, as psychedelics can trigger more difficulty.
+- Avoid taking them if you are going through a rough patch with your mental health, as psychedelics can trigger more difficulty.

 - Keep a sober friend with you who can calm you down if the trip gets too much, or stop you from hurting yourself; If you’re that sober friend, we recommend reading this article to be prepared in case anything goes wrong.

 - It’s important to note that these seeds can cause miscarriage, so don’t take them if you are pregnant.

-- Do not take morning glory if you are on anti-depressants containing MAOIs as it is potentially dangerous to mix the two.
+- Do not take MG seeds if you are on antidepressants containing MAOIs as it is potentially dangerous to mix the two.
 To find out more about mixing drugs, click here.